 Wow -- Direct Access to Achievement is celebrating its seventh year!
 If you are curious about the program, we invite you to read our latest "Year in Review."
 The document contains information about where the initiative has been, what it has accomplished in the last year, where you can find specific resources, and what's going on this year.
 Click on the image to download.
 Reports from previous years are available under the Reports menu at left > Year in Review.

-The last of three Data Retreats sponsored by ODE's Direct Access to Achievement took place Oct.
+The last of a series of three Data Retreats sponsored by ODE's Direct Access to Achievement took place Oct.
 28-29 in Coos Bay.
 The two-day sessions presented the concepts and tools administrators and teachers need to create and support highly effective PLCs/data teams.
 Workshop costs were covered by Direct Access to Achievement, which is supported by a federal Statewide Longitudinal Data Systems (SLDS) grant.
 Trainers were practicing professionals from Oregon school districts, large and small, across the state.
 All three retreats filled up immediately, with 100-170 educators attending at each site.
 The first two Data Retreats were in Eugene and Portland.

 - To download retreat materials, visit this page.